 - The MAC service rendered must be appropriate and medically reasonable and necessary.

-- QS - Appended with the appropriate ICD-9-CM code for the co-existing condition(s).
-This is placed in the 2nd modifier field: pricing anesthesia modifier is place in the 1st modifier field.
+- QS - Appended with appropriate ICD-9-CM code for co-existing condition(s).
+This is placed in second modifier field: pricing anesthesia modifier is place in first modifier field

-- G9 - Appended with an anesthesia code to indicate that the patient has a history of a severe cardiopulmonary condition.
+- G9 - Appended with an anesthesia code to indicate that patient has a history of a severe cardiopulmonary condition

 - Clear indication of patient name, date of birth and date of service

-- Include documentation of the pre anesthetic exam and evaluation
+- Include documentation of pre anesthetic exam and evaluation

 - Include intra-operative report with documentation of anesthesia time